xxkmcxx/FinalProject/FinalProject1/FinalProject/readme.txt

 please dont hessitate to send a email to martinez_88552@gmail.com

-The copyrights of this program belong to the Polytechnich University of Puerto Rico.
+The copyrights of this program belong to the Polytechnic University of Puerto Rico.